InnocenteFederico/Visual-analysis-of-moving-vehicles/README.md

 Goal: detect the trajectory and estimate the speed of vehicles from video recording.

-Data: a video of a straight road with moving cars such that the image plane is not parallel to the road direction and the camera is fixed at a known position with respect to a point on the road
+Data: a video of a straight road (small curvature is supported) with moving cars such that the image plane is not parallel to the road direction and the camera is fixed at a known position with respect to a point on the road